utkarshsingh003/Banking_System/README.md

-<h1>Banking System </h1>
+<h1>Banking System Updated </h1>
 <h3>Overview</h3>

 <p>The Banking System is a console-based application developed in C++ that simulates real-world banking operations.
 It allows users to manage multiple types of bank accounts, including Savings, Current, Checking, and Trust accounts.
-Users can perform various operations such as opening accounts, depositing and withdrawing money, and viewing account details.</p>
+Users can perform various operations such as opening accounts, depositing and withdrawing money, log the transaction, view transaction history of different accounts and viewing account details.</p>

 <h3>Features</h3>